Hornbill-Docs/servicemanager-user-guide/servicemanager-user-guide/asset-management/overview.md

 An [asset partition](/servicemanager-config/assets/manage-partitions) is a group of assets where the access is restricted to selected users or groups.
 If asset partitions have been set up, you can select a partition to view the assets within it.
 Any asset not belonging to a partition can be viewed by selecting the **Un-partitioned assets** option.

 ![Partition selector](/_books/servicemanager-user-guide/images/assets-partition-selection.png)

+Each partition has its own set of permissions.
+The ability to view, create, update, and delete assets within a partition will depend on the permissions that you have been given.

 ## Asset views